 Alongside taking the Gaviscon I would recommend some diet changes especially if you are frequently getting acid reflux in your throat.
 When someone has burning and other issues with their throat that is related to reflux it is primarily caused by a thing called pepsin.

 Pepsin is an enzyme in the stomach that helps digest proteins.
 The problem with this pepsin is once it gets in the throat it can lay dormant for 1-2 days based on what early research suggests.
 The problem with this is if something more acidic enters the throat when you eat it makes this pepsin more active again which can in turn irrigate your throat further because the pepsin is trying to digest your throat!
+If you want to know how to get rid of pepsin the best advice is what I have explained in this article.
 For more detailed information on pepsin check out my complete LPR guide here.
 Because of this you should be avoiding things that are more acidic, not only because they can cause reflux but because reactivating the pepsin will give you issues with your throat.
 Below are my recommendations.

 - Avoid alcohol, soda, fruit juice, coffee